Short Term Business Loans: The Essential Guide

 Most MCAs require daily payments, but some are weekly.
 In a traditional MCA, the repayment amount comes directly from your debit or credit card reader.
 However, many MCA companies are moving to a more reliable process of repayment where the funds are automatically debited from your business bank account via ACH transfer.

-Invoice factoring, also called accounts receivable factoring, converts your unpaid invoice into immediate working capital.
+Accounts receivable factoring converts your unpaid invoices into immediate working capital.
 Like an MCA, the process is technically a business-to-business transaction, not a loan.

 Companies that sell on credit deliver their products or services to a client and issue an invoice at a later date.
 The process is convenient and helps some companies attract more business.

 However, delays between delivering the goods and receiving payment may cause critical cash flow interruptions.
-This process lets you sell or “factor” those unpaid invoices to a third-party financial services business called a factoring company to smooth out cash flow gaps.
+This process allows you to sell or “factor” those unpaid invoices to a third-party financial services business called a factoring company, thereby smoothing out cash flow gaps.

 The factoring company issues funds based on the invoice’s value, called an advance rate.
 Most advance rates are between 75%-95%.
 The factoring company then owns the invoice and collects payment from your client.